hay/facetool/README.md

 Create a new image called `face-box.jpg` that draws bounding boxes around all faces in `face.jpg`

     facetool.py locate -i face.jpg -o face.box.jpg

+Draw bounding boxes on all faces for all images in directory `faces` and save to `locations`

+    facetool.py locate -i faces -o locations

 Show the poses of all faces in `face.jpg`